SoftwareUdvikling2020/Microservice_Asigment/README.md

 ### Observations
 We could not get Eureka to work together with Kubernetes, so we ended up not using it.
 Kubernetes deployments can be exposed as a service, and with that we balance load (instead of using Ribbon as was provided)

+### MongoDB
+MongoDB is deployed on a digitalocean.
+When the service's is started up in kubernetes or on localhost you can hit the endpoints for

+* the ratings of a particular car
+ URI: {ip}/car/1

+- the ratings they selves have given earlier
+ URI: {ip}/user/1